 Serenity House Detox in Houston, Texas provides accredited alcohol detox for people just like you.
 At Serenity House Detox you also get the safety and comfort you need to focus on what you want from your recovery.
 Programs at Serenity House Detox include:

 - Individual therapy

 - Group therapy, individual therapy, and family therapy

 - Chiropractic care

 If you or someone you love need safe, comfortable detox from alcohol or drugs, call Serenity House Detox in Houston at 866.516.8356.
 Serenity House Detox gives you the support, care, and comfort you need for ending your alcohol dependence.
-You can have the better life you want so much, so call today to learn more about the programs we have to offer.
+You can have a better life you want so much, so call today to learn more about the programs we have to offer.